Objectives of the service

 Service/ system concept

-Main goal for SeaOps by eOdyn is to provide appropriate insights to make decisions about critical marine operations.
-The service is used from bidding phase up to operation execution, including design and planning.
+Main goal for SeaOps by eOdyn is to provide appropriate insights to have the most accurate environmental picture when designing infrastructures and planning operations.
+The service is used from bidding phase up to the asset selection.

 SeaOps by eOdyn features:

-- eOdyn surface currents visualisation along with other metocean data layers from the Copernicus Marine Environment Monitoring Service (wind, wave, sea surface temperature, chlorophyll…)
+eOdyn surface currents visualisation along with other metocean data layers (altimetry derived surface current, sea surface temperature, chlorophyll…)

-It can be used to define appropriate weather windows for operations such as drilling, ROV (Remotely Operated Vehicle), diving support, installation (lifting, floatover…).
+It can be used to define typical weather windows extension for operations such as drilling, ROV (Remotely Operated Vehicle), diving support, installation (lifting, floatover…).
 For example, to avoid launching a ROV just before strong currents hit operation area, that would risk breaking tether cable and losing the ROV.
 Most targeted situations are related to the occurrence of high frequency and highly energetic ocean processes such as eddies, meanders and solitons.
-Mariners onboard vessels can visualise currents surrounding operation area in real-time.
-The size of visible area is such that ocean processes can be spotted several hours before hitting the vessel.
-Events are directly spotted by vessel crew.

 The service is provided through following infrastructure:

-Presented infrastructure includes the eObox, a device deployed onboard vessels to deliver premium service.
-The eObox is not part of the Demo Project and will be deployed afterwards.
+Presented infrastructure is forward looking when the full suit will be developed.
+For instance, it includes the eObox, a device deployed onboard vessels to deliver premium service.
 It allows for standalone operations and higher spatiotemporal resolution measurement based on locally recorded AIS messages.

 Space Added Value